• Skip to primary navigation

 • Tim Holtz Village Dwelling Die or

-• House pattern download from the Paper Glitter Glue Library
+• House pattern - Design No. 27 - download from the Paper Glitter Glue Library

 • Roof pattern and roof beam pattern for either house in the Library